 Americans tend to move a lot.
 In fact, an average of 11.4 times per lifetime.
 But Cece Castro happily plans to skew that average downward now that her family lives in Meridian Ranch.
 “Friends and family in California ask us if we’ll ever move back,” explains Cece.
 “And I say nope.
 Never.
 We don’t foresee ourselves moving again, ever.
 This place is home.”

 Back in 2006, Cece, her husband, Albert, and their three kids moved to Colorado Springs, motivated by the dream of owning a home—impossible for them in prohibitively priced California.
 They bought a home in a neighborhood just outside Meridian Ranch, a transaction all done online.
 Alas, Cece realizes in hindsight that, coming from California, “we didn’t know that we could have gotten more home for our money.”
-They settled for three bedrooms (the girls shared one) and no basement for 10 years.
-But in 2015, they were ready to go.
+They settled for three bedrooms (the girls shared one) and no basement for years.
+But after a while, they were ready to go.